 - 6.3.4.3.1.
-A tabulated summary of all sampling results and visual observations for all stormwater discharge points; - 6.3.4.3.2.
-A comprehensive discussion of compliance with effluent limitations and other requirements of this Order and any corrective actions taken or planned; and - 6.3.4.4.
+A tabulated summary of all sampling results and visual observations for all stormwater discharge points; and - 6.3.4.3.2.
+A comprehensive discussion of compliance with effluent limitations, stormwater action levels (Attachment S, section 1.7), and other requirements of this Order and any corrective actions taken or planned, - 6.3.4.4.
 Average Annual Selenium Load.
-The Discharger shall report the average annual selenium load from Discharge Point 001 in its Annual Self Monitoring Report.
+The Discharger shall report the average annual selenium load from Discharge Point 001 in its Annual Self-Monitoring Report.
 The average annual load shall be the arithmetic mean of the annual mass discharges for the previous permit term.
 Annual mass emissions shall be computed as follows: